jupyter/enhancement-proposals/jupyter-handshaking/jupyter-handshaking.md

 ### Remarks

 This pattern is **NOT** a replacement for the current connection pattern.
-It is an additional one and kernels will have to implement both of them to be conformant to the Juyter Kernel Protocol specification.
-Which pattern should be used for the connection if decided by the kernel launcher, depending on the information passed in the initial connection file.
+It is an additional one and kernels will have to implement both of them to be conformant to the Jupyter Kernel Protocol specification.
+Which pattern should be used for the connection is decided by the kernel launcher, depending on the information passed in the initial connection file.

 A recommended implementation for a multi-kernel client (i.e. jupyter-server) is to have a single long-lived registration socket.